 Refresh Results: This button refreshes the results displayed in the bottom pane of the dialog box.

 Top Left Pane: The fields, options, and check boxes in this region vary based on the Management Action you are performing.
 In some cases, there is nothing in this region, because there are no settings to create.
 This region includes some powerful options for Management Actions, including the following:

 Run in Check Mode

-When you perform a Management Action on a container, Storage Manager for eDirectory applies the action to all subcontainers.
+When you perform a Management Action on an organizational unit, Novell Storage Manager applies the action to all subcontainers.
 If you do not want the action applied to subcontainers, you can deselect thecheck box.

 Thecheck box lets you view the potential outcome of performing a Management Action before you actually perform the action.
 The action is evaluated and all tasks associated with the action are listed.
 We recommend that you perform all Management Actions in check mode and observe the outcomes before actually performing a Management Action.